SystemsBioinformatics/parcr/README.md

 ## Example application: a parser for *fasta* sequence files

-As an example of a realistic application we write a parser for fasta-formatted files for nucleotide sequences.
+As an example of a realistic application we write a parser for fasta-formatted files for nucleotide and protein sequences.
 We use a few simplifying assumptions about this format for the sake of the example.
 Real fasta files are more complex than we pretend here.

 *Please note that more background about the functions that we use here is available in the package documentation.
 Here we only present a summary.*

-A nucleotide fasta file could look like the example below
+A fasta file with mixed sequence types could look like the example below

 ```
 >sequence_A
 GGTAAGTCCTCTAGTACAAACACCCCCAAT
 TCTGTTGCCAGAAAAAACACTTTTAGGCTA
 >sequence_B
 ATTGTGATATAATTAAAATTATATTCATAT
 TATTAGAGCCATCTTCTTTGAAGCGTTGTC
 TATGCATCGATCGACGACTG

+>sequence_C
+MTEITAAMVKELRESTGAGMMDCKNALSET
+NGDFDKAVQLLREKGLGKAAKKADRLAAEG
+LVSVKVSDDFTIAAMRPSYLSYEDLDMTFV
+ENEYKALVAELEKE
 ```

 Since fasta files are text files we could read such a file using `readLines()`